home-assistant/home-assistant.io/source/_integrations/universal.markdown

   type: string
 {% endconfiguration %}

 The Universal Media Player will primarily imitate one of its `children`.
-The Universal Media Player will control the first child on the list that is active (not idle/off).
-The Universal Media Player will also inherit its state from the first active child if a `state_template` is not provided.
+The Universal Media Player will control the child returned from the `active_child_template` or the first child on the list that is active (not idle/off) if there is no `active_child_template` or the `active_child_template` fails to return a child in the `children` list.
+The Universal Media Player will also inherit its state from the active child if a `state_template` is not provided.
 Entities in the `children:` list must be media players, but the state template can contain any entity.

 It is recommended that the command `turn_on`, the command `turn_off`, and the attribute `state` all be provided together.
 The `state` attribute indicates if the media player is on or off.
 If `state` indicates the media player is off, this status will take precedence over the states of the children.
 If all the children are idle/off and `state` is on, the Universal Media Player's state will be on.
 If not provided, the `toggle` command will delegate to `turn_on` or `turn_off` based on the `state`.